ibexa/documentation-developer/docs/guide/data_migration.md

 ```

-And finally, an Executor to perform the Action.
+And finally, add an executor to perform the action.

-Executor has to be tagged with `'ibexa.migrations.executor.action.<TYPE>'` tag, where `<TYPE>` is the "type" of the Step
+The executor has to be tagged with `ibexa.migrations.executor.action.<type>` tag, where `<type>` is the "type" of the step
 that executor works with ("content", "content_type", "location", etc.).
 The tag has to have a `key` property with the
-Action type.
+action type.

 For example, `AssignGroupExecutor` is defined as follows: